openbrainsrc/Radian/doc/ref-manual/01-javascript-data-access.markdown

 of its own.
 For CSV data, if no `COLS` attribute is given, the column names are taken from the first line of the data.

-When data is loaded from a URL, the semantics of the `<plot-data>` directive are identical to the case where the data is included directly in the directive body (except for possible rendering issues if the data download takes a long time: you may see warnings from the `radianEval` function in the browser console when Radian attempts to plot the empty data set before the data has arrived -- these warnings are harmless, and the plots are re-rendered when the data download is complete).
+When data is loaded from a URL using the `SRC` attribute, the semantics of the `<plot-data>` directive are identical to the case where the data is included directly in the directive body (except for possible rendering issues if the data download takes a long time: you may see warnings from the `radianEval` function in the browser console when Radian attempts to plot the empty data set before the data has arrived -- these warnings are harmless, and the plots are re-rendered when the data download is complete).
+Replotting is triggered if the `SRC` attribute changes, so that an expression can be used to load data from different sources specified by an expression.

+Alternatively, the data for plotting can be bound directly to an Angular scope variable by using the `NG-MODEL` attribute.
+This works as it does for other Angular directives.

 ### Examples